winny-/dotfiles/modules/scripts/README.md

 # Scripts

-Almost all the scripts are written in `bash`.
+Most scripts are written in `bash`.
+Others in Perl or Python.

 ## `wpass`